Bowness Photography Prize: History

 Established in 2006 to promote excellence in photography, the annual William and Winifred Bowness Photography Prize is an initiative of the MGA Foundation.

 The Bowness Photography Prize has quickly become Australia's most important photography prize.
 It is also one of the country's most open prizes for photography.
 In the past, finalists have included established and emerging photographers, art and commercial photographers.
 All film-based and digital work from amateurs and professionals is accepted.
 There are no thematic restrictions.
 In its first year the winner was awarded $10,000.
-As the prize has grown in prominence the prize money has also increased with the 2017 winner to be awarded with $30,000 and for the first time in the history of the prize, the winning work will be acquired for the Monash Gallery of Art, City of Monash Collection.
+As the prize grew in prominence the prize money also increased; since 2017 the winner has been awarded $30,000.
+The winning work is acquired into the Museum of Australian Photography (MAPh) collection.

-Each year three Honourable Mentions will also be acknowledged along with a People's Choice Award of $1,000 which is announced at the end of the exhibition.
+Each year three Honourable Mentions are also acknowledged, along with the Smith & Singer People's Choice Award of $5,000 which is announced at the end of the exhibition.

+The Wai Tang Commissioning Award is an initiative of the MAPh Foundation as part of the Bowness Photography Prize.
+Paula Mahoney was the first artist selected from the 2021 Bowness Photography Prize to be awarded the $10,000 commission and the second in 2022 was Janelle Low.
+Their exhibitions coincided with the Bowness Photography Prize exhibition the following year, with one work entering MAPh's significant collection of Australian photographs in honour of Wai Tang’s legacy.
+The 2023 recipients are The Huxleys (Will Huxley and Garrett Huxley).

+Wai Tang served on MAPh’s Committee of Management from 2018 until she died in 2020.
+Tang’s expertise included more than 30 years of experience in the retail and fashion industries where she held senior executive roles and non-executive directors’ roles in public and private companies.
+Her commitment to the visual and performing arts was demonstrated through her leadership roles and philanthropic support (and she had a true passion for fashion).
+The Wai Tang Commissioning Award has been established by her husband, Kee Wong, to recognise and honour her significant impact on the arts and preserve her legacy within MAPh’s collection and exhibition history.

 2017

-In 2017 the prize money awarded has been increased to $30,000 and for the first time, the winning work will be acquired for the Monash Gallery of Art, City of Monash Collection.

-The finalists for 2017 have been announced, the exhibition will include 59 works from 61 artists.
+In 2017 the prize money awarded has been increased to $30,000 and for the first time, the winning work will be acquired for the Monash Gallery of Art, City of Monash CollectionI.
+In 2017 the exhibition included 59 works from 61 artists.